We know what you’re thinking: what does air have to do with plumbing? Doesn’t plumbing deal with, you know, water?

 That’s where air gaps come in.

-Air gaps are a backflow prevention method, designed to protect you from accidentally drinking backflow.
+Air gaps are a backflow prevention method, designed to protect you from accidentally consuming backflow.

 By leaving space between the flood line and the fixture, air gaps eliminate the risk of cross-connection.

 Thanks to this distance, it’s physically impossible for dirty backed-up water to make its way back into your fixtures.